-- How exhausting and long is the route?
+- How long and demanding is the route?

-The route is medium demanding, includes several stairs, at some locations it ascends or descends.
-The route through the gorge itself takes about half an hour, and it will take about an hour or an hour and a half to return, depending on the choice of the return route.
+The difficulty level of the route is medium.
+It includes several stairs, as well as points of ascent and descent.
+The path through the gorge itself takes about half an hour.
+In addition, it will take about an hour or an hour and a half to return, depending on your choice of the return route.

 - How long will it take me to visit the gorge?

 It depends on how crowded it is and on your physical condition.
-We recommend that you plan two to three hours in case of a return visit, less outside the main tourist season, more in July and August.
-We recommend that you visit the gorge right after the opening, in the morning.
-You will then encounter the fewest visitors and save time.
+We recommend that you plan two to three hours for the round trip.
+It can take less time outside the main tourist season, and more in July and August.
+We recommend that you visit the gorge as soon as it opens, first thing in the morning.
+At that time you will encounter the smallest number of other visitors and will be able to save time.

-- For whom is the path suitable (young children, the elderly, the disabled)?
+- Who is the path suitable for (young children, the elderly, the disabled)?

 - What is the temperature of the water?